 - Your driving history.
 If you get a speeding ticket or hit another vehicle — no matter who’s at fault — expect an increase in your premium.

 - Where you live.
 Traffic, road conditions and theft rates vary by location.
 If you move to another ZIP code, you may see a change in your rates.

 - The car you drive.
-Cars don’t have the same safety features, performance or crash test results, resulting in significantly different rates among makes and models.
+Cars don’t cost the same to repair or replace, and they don’t have the same safety features, performance or crash test results.
+This results in significantly different rates among makes and models.
 If you drive a different car, your rates will likely change.